SickGear/SickGear.Docker/README.md

 This is the official SickGear Docker repository.

-**Background**: This repo was hosted for the last few years at namespaces _ressu/_ and _deed02392/_ (thanks guys).
-On Jun 22, 2018, Docker fixed the sickgear account backend breakages.
-Now that the sickgear account can build, things can be properly arranged at the [official sickgear](https://hub.docker.com/r/sickgear) namespace - at last.
+**Background**: This builder was first hosted under namespaces _ressu/_ and then _deed02392/_ (thanks guys) because the SickGear Docker account was borked.
+Docker fixed the backend on Jun 22, 2018 and this builder is now home at the [official sickgear](https://hub.docker.com/r/sickgear/sickgear) namespace.

-Finally, thank you resno :)
+Finally, thanks to resno for his help :)

 ---

-# SickGear Dockerized Official
+# SickGear Official Docker

-There are no moving parts inside the image and the image can be invoked with the `--read-only` flag.
+There are no moving parts inside the image and it can be invoked with the `--read-only` flag.

 The image is intentionally kept small and is based on the Alpine variation of the Python image.

 # Usage

 Pick your Docker environment:

-* User: *sickgear/sickgear:latest* (or simply *sickgear/sickgear*) - Docker container with the latest SickGear release.
+* Daily user: *sickgear/sickgear:latest* (or simply *sickgear/sickgear*)
+    - Docker container tracking the latest SickGear release
-* Developer/Tester: *sickgear/sickgear:develop* - Docker container with the latest develop features of SickGear - may be unstable!
-Only use if you are a developer and keep backups of your `/data` directory.
+* Developer/Tester: *sickgear/sickgear:develop*
+    - Docker container with the latest develop features.
+Keep a backup of your `/data` directory

 Since SickGear operates on external data, the `/incoming` and `/tv` volumes need to be mounted.
 The most simple form of running the image is:
 ```
 docker run -v /storage/incoming:/incoming -v /storage/tv:/tv -v /storage/sickgear-data:/data -p 8081:8081 sickgear/sickgear
 ```